 A database-driven PowerBuilder application has at least one database connection, which is accomplished with the use of transaction objects.
-When the PowerBuilder application is deployed to the Web, Appeon Server handles the database connection using data sources configured in Appeon Server rather than transaction objects defined in the PowerBuilder application.
+When the PowerBuilder application is deployed, Appeon Server handles the database connection using data sources configured in Appeon Server rather than transaction objects defined in the PowerBuilder application.

 All transaction objects in the PowerBuilder application must be mapped to a correct Appeon Server data source.
-"Correct" means that the data source should be created correctly in Appeon Server, and it should connect to the same database that the Transaction Object connects to in the application.
+"Correct" means that the data source should be created as a JDBC data source in the application server hosting Appeon Server, and it should connect to the same database that the Transaction Object connects to in the application.